SharePoint/sp-dev-docs/docs/community/community.md

 ## Issues on SharePoint Development

-Found and issue with SharePoint development area around the APIs or other topics?
+Found and issue with SharePoint development area around the APIs, documentation or other topics?
+Are we missing something from the development documentation?
 Please let us know!

 * [SharePoint Dev Issue List](https://github.com/SharePoint/sp-dev-docs/issues)